LiadMadmon/Wix-Testkit-Demo/README.md

 ## API Notes
-Create a new testkit instance for a relevant spec suite, The single testkit can serve the complete suite.
+Create a new testkit instance for a relevant spec suite, a single testkit can serve the complete suite.
-Mocks, spies, test setup is encapsulated and should be trigerred via the `beforeandafter` method, it's a mandatory phase, take a look at the exmaple below.
+Trigger the `beforeandafter` method which encapsulates a bunch of environmental preparations, it's mandatory, trigger it once before the first test, see the exmaple below.

 ## Example
 ```typescript